pvbrian/about_brian_otieno/README.md

-# Hi there, I'm [Brian Otieno]! 👋
+# Hi there, I'm Brian Otieno! 👋

 ## About Me 🚀

-**.
-I love tackling complex problems, learning new skills, and collaborating with diverse teams to create innovative solutions.
+**.I love tackling complex problems, learning new skills, and collaborating with diverse teams to create innovative solutions.

 - 🌱 Currently learning: **[new technologies or skills you're currently learning]**
 - 🔭 Working on: **[current projects or side-projects]**